 A table is a data collection with a defined schema, similar to tables in traditional relational databases.
-The data stored in BigQuery typically comes from multiple sources, such as GCP services like Cloud Storage and Cloud SQL, or Google Analytics.
+The data stored in a BigQuery table typically comes from multiple sources, such as GCP services like Cloud Storage and Cloud SQL, or Google Analytics.
 Each table's schema defines its fields' names and data types.

 4. BigQuery Jobs

-A job is an operation performed on BigQuery, such as a query or copy.
+A job is an operation performed on a queries in BigQuery, such as a query or copy.
 It can process large datasets stored in tables, run reports against them, and export results to other systems.
 Each job has different options that can be configured to optimize performance.
 Jobs are monitored and tracked for progress, errors, and completion.